August 20, 2014 | bevel wise

 Prepare Your Aircraft for Sale

 It may sound like a selfish plug, but one of the first things you should do is clean and refresh your aircraft before listing it.
-This doesn’t always mean you need to invest in repainting your aircraft; however, a full interior detail and exterior wash coupled with a polishing of your aircraft’s brightwork (if equipped) can go a long way to increasing your aircraft’s curb appeal and to help it stand out.
+This doesn’t always mean you need to invest in repainting your aircraft; however, a full interior detail and exterior wash coupled with the polishing of a aircraft’s brightwork (if equipped) can go a long way to increasing your aircraft’s curb appeal and to help it stand out.

 Next, Brett encourages all sellers to, “take the time to ensure that all associated books, manuals, guides and paperwork are organized and readily available for presentation.
 That way, when you’re first opportunity does arrive, you’ll be able to present these documents for review as if the aircraft were a new delivery.”